mrikasper/paper-advances-in-spiral-fmri/Manuscript.md

 congruency to the anatomical reference, as evident from a close-up overlaid onto the mean ME image (Fig. 9D).
 In general, this visualization confirms the overall impression that the echo combination increases CNR throughout visual cortex, rather than just in regions of higher dephasing.
-One remarkable feature of the in-part time series is visible in Fig. 9A: there seem to be more false positive clusters than in all other spiral variants (Fig. 9A), in particular close to the temporal muscle, presumably due to the ringing mentioned in the first results section above.
+Remarkably, there seem to be more false positive clusters for the spiral-in than in all other spiral variants (Fig. 9A), in particular close to the temporal muscle, presumably due to the ringing mentioned above.

 Discussion
 ==========